Contour Field based Elliptical Shape Prior for the Segment Anything Model: Numerical Experimental Results of SAM-ESP

 Furthermore, post-processing the segmentation outputs of SAM, termed SAM-post, yields enhancements, due to the predominant presence of elliptical shapes in our datasets.
 This refinement step contributes to more accurate delineation of object boundaries, aligning the segmentation results more closely with the expected shapes within the datasets.

-Additionally, SAM-Sloss, which incorporates shape constraints into the loss function during model training, showcases improvements in segmentation accuracy.
-While not surpassing SAM-ESP's performance, SAM-Sloss presents a notable advancement over the untuned SAM model and even the fine-tuned SAM in some instances.
-This suggests that leveraging shape constraints within the loss function can serve as a viable strategy for improving segmentation outcomes, although this method may not always exhibit stability.
+Additionally, SAM-Sloss, which incorporates shape constraints into the loss function during model training, showcases improvements in segmentation accuracy. {While not surpassing SAM-ESP’s performance, SAM-Sloss presents a notable advancement over untuned and finetuned SAM in some instances, suggesting shape constraints in the loss function are viable—albeit at the cost of reduced model stability (consistent with our noise sensitivity findings in Section VI.F).}

 Among all evaluated models, SAM-ESP emerges as the top performer, showcasing high segmentation accuracy across all metrics, particularly in terms of the Dice coefficient.
 SAM-ESP represents a novel approach where shape constraints are seamlessly integrated into the network architecture during model design.
-While SAM-Sloss and SAM-post exhibites commendable enhancements, SAM-ESP's superior performance underscores its efficacy in preserving the elliptical shapes present in images.
-This innovative design choice proves instrumental in significantly enhancing segmentation accuracy, outperforming traditional post-processing techniques and loss function methods.
-For a more intuitive understanding, visual comparisons of the experimental outcomes are presented in \figurename~\ref{testresult}.
+While SAM-Sloss and SAM-post {exhibits} commendable enhancements, SAM-ESP's superior performance underscores its efficacy in preserving the elliptical shapes present in images.
+For a more intuitive understanding, visual comparisons of the experimental outcomes are presented in~\figurename\ref{testresult}.